Hermann Kriebel: Activities in China

-In 1929, he arrived in China to work as an arms dealer and an adviser to the Kuomintang government of Chiang Kai-shek.
+In 1929, Kriebel arrived in China as part of a German delegation to work as an arms dealer and an adviser to the Kuomintang government of Chiang Kai-shek.
 Besides fighting the Chinese Communists, the Kuomintang regime was at the time fighting the armies of Chinese warlords, namely General Feng Yuxiang in the north and the Guangxi clique of General Bai Chongxi and Li Zongren in the south.
 Accordingly, as China had hardly any arms manufacturing factories of its own at the time, arms had to be imported.
 Kriebel found that the demand for arms in China was enormous, making the work of an arms dealer very profitable.
+In May 1929, he succeeded the chief military and economic advisor Max Bauer upon his untimely death from smallpox but he lacked Bauer's diplomatic skill, and the Chinese expressed their disenchantment and asked for a replacement.
+Kriebel was succeeded in May 1930 by Georg Wetzell but stayed on in China as one of the several German military advisors and instructors.